haiheipijuan/apidoc/source/index.html.md

 ## Changelog

+### New features in all versions

+- Mar 2, 2018: It is now possible to ask payers for their full name, email, postal address, and/or phone number.
+- Jan 22, 2018: New test IBAN to test payments without sending any actual money.

 ### 2018-01-15

 - The `type` field is now required and must be one of `"invoice"`, `"subscription"`, or `"product"`.